AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/configure-system-defaults/configure-request-types.md

 ## Customize the names of the request types

-As a `Workfront administrator`, you can configure the names of the request types in your system.
-The new names are visible in any area of `Workfront` where the `Issue Type` or `Request Type` fields display:
+As a Workfront administrator, you can configure the names of the request types in your system.
+The new names are visible in any area of Workfront where the `Issue Type` or `Request Type` fields display:

 * In the `Queue Details` area of&nbsp;a project that will receive the issues or requests.&nbsp;
 * If more than one request type is selected for a Request Queue, in the `New Issue Form` in the `Issue Type` field, when you create a new issue or submit a new request.

-  For more information about creating issues in `Workfront`, see&nbsp; [Create issues](../../../manage-work/issues/manage-issues/create-issues.md)
+  For more information about creating issues in Workfront, see&nbsp; [Create issues](../../../manage-work/issues/manage-issues/create-issues.md)

-  For more information about creating requests in `Workfront`, see&nbsp; [Create and submit Adobe Workfront requests](../../../manage-work/requests/create-requests/create-submit-requests.md).
+  For more information about creating requests in Workfront, see&nbsp; [Create and submit Adobe Workfront requests](../../../manage-work/requests/create-requests/create-submit-requests.md).

 * On the `Queue Topic Detail` form, when you configure the Queue Topic.
   For more information about creating Queue Topics, see [Create Queue Topics](../../../manage-work/requests/create-and-manage-request-queues/create-queue-topics.md).